 Current Research and Scholarly Interests In my administrative role, I oversee the development and maintenance of clinical decision support tools within the electronic medical record.
 These clinical decision support tools are designed to enhance patient safety, efficiency, and quality of care.
 My research focuses on rigorously evaluating--1) how these tools affect clinician knowledge, attitudes, and behaviors; and 2) how these tools affect clinical outcomes and efficiency of health care delivery.

-Bio Dr. Pakdaman practices Internal Medicine and is the Medical Director of Stanford Concierge Medicine and Stanford Executive Health.
+Bio Dr. Pakdaman practices Internal Medicine in Silicon Valley.
 She received her medical education at Yale University School of Medicine where she earned the Janet M. Glasgow Memorial Achievement Award for Women in Medicine.
 She completed her residency in Internal Medicine at Stanford University Hospital and was nominated for the Alwin Rambar-James Mark Award for Excellence in Patient Care.